theBappy/Real-Time-Chat-App-Node-Express-MongoDB-Socket.io-JWT/README.txt

 # **Real-Time Chat Application**

 ## **Overview**
 This is a fully functional real-time chat application built with modern technologies.
 It supports features like user authentication, real-time messaging, group chat, notifications, user profile management, and avatar/theme customization.
+But i less work on Frontend design because i wanted to work more on backed.
+So gave less time at UI.

 ---